gcardozo123/steel/README.md

 # steel

-Hopefully this will become a 2D game framework, but for now it's just a hobby project I'm using to explore CMake, SDL2 and Catch2.
+2d game framework **pet project** using C++17, SDL2, Entt and Catch2.
+Definitely not ready for serious usage.

 # Inspiration